AlexShukhman/proto-fastapi/README.md

 ## Intention

-We want to be able to make a REST API that works entirely off of a protobuf definition.
+We want to be able to make a REST API that works entirely off of a .proto definition.